 Plus, SEO has a very high return on investment if it’s done correctly–so don’t undersell yourself.

-You’ll definitely need to learn SEO inside and out for this side hustle.
+You’ll definitely need to learn SEO inside and out for this part-time job.

 10. Website Design Services